tonyrog/chine/README.md

 | analog_send    | ( i u16 -- )     |       |
 | analog_recv    | ( i -- u16 )     |       |
 | can_send       | ( u16 si n -- )  |       |

+# Source format

+The source format for chine code is currently in form of the Erlang term format.
+A program constist of terms of lists or straight terms terminated with dots.

+Constants are written like

+    {const, Integer}
+    {const, Symbol}
+    Integer             suger for {const,Integer}
+    {string, String}    suger for {array,[{const,C1},...{const,Cn}]} )

+Symbols may be introduced with

+    {enum, ["Sym1", "Sym2" ...
+"SymN" ]}

+This enumerates the symbols to values 0 ...
+N-1, later use of {const,"Sym1"} will have the same effect as enter {const,0}.

+    {label, L}

+Is a way of marking a position in the code, it may be used for relative or absolute addressing.

+    {caddr,L}

+Is used to create an absolute (actually relative from start of code) value of a label address.

+If a Label must be access from outside the code an export directive will place the label symbol and it's value in the symbol table.

+    {export, L}

+Comments may be inserted as

+    {comment, "Text"}

+Or comments may be given in the source file with Erlangs % comments.
+There are a number of helpful constructs for structured programming constructs such as loops and if statemensts

+## Loops

+    {'if', Then}
+    {'if', Then, Else}

+Note that if MUST be quoted since 'if' is a keyword in Erlang

+    {'again', Loop}
+    {'until', Loop}
+    {'repeat', While, Loop}

+In the above loops 'again' is an infine loop and 'until' evaluate the Loop body until the result of the Loop body is a none zero value.
+Note that the 'again' Loop body should not produce any stack values since none are popped in the loop by it self.
+'repeat' evaluate the code in the While part and if the result is none zero the Loop is executed and the loop restarts.

+    {'for',Loop}

+For implements a finte loop where the loop count is expeced on the stack on entry.
+The loop index is counted downward towards zero and may be fetched during the loop with 'r@'.

+## Arrays

+Arrays can be used to access data more efficent, like

+    {array, [{const,5},{const,7},{const,11},{const,13},{const,17}]}

+Is a small array of prime numbers.
+The array construct compiles inline and push the array pointer onto the stack, there is no penalty to loop over a array construct, just a pointer being pushed and the array data being skipped.
+So a loop over an array construct is perfectly ok.
+To access an item in the array the '[]' operation is used.
+Note that the '[]' operation use a zero based index.

+    [5, {for, [{array,[$o,$l,$l,$e,$H]},'r@','1-','[]',emit]}]

+Arrays are also used for jump tables

+    {array, [{caddr,L1}, {caddr,L2}, ..., {caddr,Ln}]}

+To jump to the code and the label Li

+	i-1, '[]', 'jmp*'

+On the other hand if the array is an array of labels to functions then the 'execute' operation is used and control is being return after function is done executing.

+    i-1, '[]', execute

+## Binary format

+The Source code is transformed compiled/assembled into a binary form that is divided into a couple of sections.

+    'C','H','I','N'

+is the magic 32 bit word that is used to recognise chine binary code.
+Following the magic word is a small header

+    Version:32     file version
+    Crc:32         crc-32 over all data (while Crc was set to zero) Length:32      content length in number of bytes

+Length cover the rest of the sections including the crc-32.
+The Crc is calculated over all data with Crc field set to zero.

+symbol table section

+    'S','Y','M','B',
+	Length:32,

+Each entry in the symbol sections, looks like

+    Len:8, Sym:Len/binary, N:8, Value:N/binary

+The code follows the SYMB section in a setion called CODE

+	'C','O','D','E',
+	Length:32